 If not, the process repeats until the speaker is satisfied that the listener understands.

-During the evening, we each got the chance to be speaker and listener several times.
+We each got several chances to be speaker and listener.
 The exercise seemed restrictive at first, even silly.
 We felt like experienced ice skaters being forced to trace figure eights.

 I noted only a few weak spots in anyone’s listening skills.
-For example, when listening to my partner express a classic libertarian position on health insurance, I noticed my mind reflexively accessing mental files containing other things I knew about libertarian philosophy.
-I had to consciously resist adding any of them when I reflected what I’d heard him say.
-But that wasn’t very hard.
+For example, as I listened to my partner express a classic libertarian position on health insurance, my mind reflexively accessed other things I know about libertarian philosophy.
+I had to consciously resist adding any of this previous knowledge when I reflected what I’d heard him say.
+That wasn’t very hard.

 What was harder was summarizing when a speaker jammed several points into a short statement–regardless of whether I agreed or not.

-The first exchange provided a good example.
-Two participants volunteered to try the technique in front of the whole group, choosing the topic of Wisconsin’s voter-ID requirement.
-In support of repeal, the first speaker mentioned the need to increase turnout; the problem that some voters lack birth certificates; delays at the polls; and something else I forget.
+For example, two participants volunteered to try the technique in front of the whole group.
+They chose the topic of Wisconsin’s voter-ID requirement.
+In support of repeal, the first speaker was articulate.
+She mentioned the need to increase turnout; the problem that some voters lack birth certificates; delays at the polls; and something else I forget.

 Her listening partner couldn’t repeat it back very well.
-None of the rest of us felt confident that we could, either.
-She spoke for only a little more than the 30-second time limit but still left us all behind.
+None of the rest of us could, either.

-You would think our brains could handle at least that.
-But throughout the evening, the same thing happened in other discussions.
-When my partner confined his remarks to one point with only one or two supporting observations, I could easily put what he’d said into my own words in a way that won his approval.
+You would think our brains could handle 30 seconds of facts.
+But the same thing happened in other discussions.
+When my partner confined his remarks to one point with only one or two supporting observations, I could easily describe what he said, in a way that met his approval.
 And when I made my points succinctly and simply, I almost always heard them reflected back accurately.

-But the discussion would trip up whenever the speaker tried to cover too much ground.
+But communication would disintegrate whenever a speaker tried to cover too much ground.

 The idea that less is more was not news to me.
 When I ran for office last year, my campaign manager and my messaging consultant were always telling me, “Make it shorter!
-Still shorter!”
-And I’m not making this up: I got one candidate’s questionnaire from a local newspaper with four good, solid questions and instructions to answer in 80 words or less.
+Still shorter!
+Shorter yet!
+Fewer words!”
+And I’m not making this up: I got one candidate’s questionnaire from a local newspaper with four good, solid questions and instructions to answer each in 80 words or less.